Clinical-Genomics/chanjo/README.rst

 Contribute
 -----------
 Test and submit issues.
-Learn more and point out shortcomings in the [extended documentation](https://chanjo.readthedocs.org/en/latest/).
+Learn more and point out shortcomings in the extended documentation_.
 For more details I'll try to keep issues and milestones up-to-date as a source of what needs to be worked on.

 Contributors
 -------------